Creating a PostgreSQL cluster

 Creating a cluster

-To create a Managed Service for PostgreSQL cluster, you need the vpc.user and managed-postgresql.editor roles or higher.
+To create a Managed Service for PostgreSQL cluster, you will need the vpc.user role, as well as the managed-postgresql.editor role or higher.
 For more information on assigning roles, see the Identity and Access Management guides.

 Cluster DB connections are managed by Connection Manager.
 Creating a cluster automatically creates: